emmajanedrews/base-template/_posts/2018-01-29-have-you-felt-an-earthquake-in-montana.md

 A belt of seismicity (seismic or earthquake activity) actually runs through the western portion of Montana, called the Intermountain Seismic Belt.
 It extends into Idaho, Wyoming, Utah, and southern Nevada.

-There is a portion of the Belt called the Centennial Tectonic Belt that has **eight active faults which have produced a few major earthquakes in history,**&nbsp;although it’s been 40 years since an earthquake produced by this region has been destructive.
+There is a portion of the Belt called the Centennial Tectonic Belt that has **eight active faults which have produced a few major earthquakes in history,** although it’s been 40 years since an earthquake produced by this region has been destructive.

 So in general, no, you don’t have much to fear from earthquakes in Montana.